 During the past decade, corporate site selection has been turned on its head as companies' decisions were focused on attracting talent, rather than catering to its executives' interests.

-The trend has benefitted Metro Atlanta, especially Midtown, which has seen a surge of companies opening offices here.
-But that could have an opposite effect one day, Sandy Spring’s Paul said, if the talent becomes disenchanted with Metro Atlanta lifestyles and commutes and affordability
+The trend has benefited Metro Atlanta, especially Midtown, which has seen a surge of companies opening offices here.
+But that could have an opposite effect one day, Sandy Spring’s Paul said, if the talent becomes disenchanted with Metro Atlanta lifestyles, commutes and affordability.

 Midtown has become Atlanta’s hottest corporate hub.
 Companies have added more than 21,000 new jobs to the 1.2-mile section of the city of Atlanta since 2015.
 Total non-farm jobs in Metro Atlanta tally more than 2.7 million today, with more than 82,000 in Midtown.